eddyerburgh/notes/docs/operating-systems/linux/filesystem.md

 ## The virtual filesystem

-The virtual filesystem (VFS) is a subsystem that implements the file and filesystem-related interfaces.
+The VFS (Virtual FileSystem ) is a subsystem that implements the file and filesystem-related interfaces.
 All filesystems rely on the VFS.
 VFS enables different filesystems on different media to interoperate {% cite lkd -l 261 %}.

 ## Filesystem Abstraction Layer